sailohitaksh-cryptic/email_authenticator/README.md

-# Full-Stack Email Subscription Service
+# Full-Stack Email Authenticator

-A comprehensive web application demonstrating a full-stack development workflow using the MEAN stack (MySQL, Express.js, AngularJS, Node.js).
-This service captures user subscription details, provides real-time client-side validation, persists data in a relational database, and dispatches a confirmation email for testing and verification.
+A secure and interactive web application demonstrating a complete two-step email verification workflow.
+Built with AngularJS, Node.js, and Express, this service sends a time-sensitive, randomly generated code to a user's email and verifies it to confirm ownership of the address.

 ---

 ## 🚀 Live Demo

-The following demonstration showcases the application's core functionality, including the dynamic UI, real-time client-side validation, and successful submission handling.
+The following demonstration showcases the application's multi-step user flow, from entering an email to successful verification with the animated checkmark.

-*(**Action Required**: To embed your demo, first convert your video to an animated GIF using a site like [Ezgif](https://ezgif.com/video-to-gif).
+*(**Action Required**: To embed your demo, convert your video to an animated GIF using a tool like [Ezgif](https://ezgif.com/video-to-gif).
 Upload the GIF to your repository and replace `demo.gif` in the line below with your file's name.)*

 ![Application Demo](demo.gif)